 Students admitted to the MLS professional program are guaranteed placement for their clinical training subject to the following policies and procedures:

-- Due to the variable availability of training sites year to year, student placement at a specific site and term may not be possible.
+- Due to the variable availability of training sites year to year and the nature of contractual agreements with affiliated training sites, student placement at a specific site and term may not be possible.
 Therefore, placement of students for clinical training is determined by the program in consultation with clinical affiliate training sites.

 - Before beginning clinical training, students must comply with all training site and Oregon standardized administrative requirements including but not limited to immunizations, screening (e.g., background check, drug screen, etc.), trainings (e.g., safety, CPR, etc.), and proof of health insurance coverage valid for the entire clinical training period.

 - All academic and non-academic requirements must be met to the satisfaction of program faculty before a student is permitted to start clinical training.